michauhl/RBPBench/README.md

 in-depth comparisons over multiple datasets via sequence and genomic annotation statistics, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.
-RBPBench supports both sequence and structure motifs, as well as regular expressions.
+RBPBench supports both sequence and structure motifs, as well as regular expressions (sequence and structure patterns).
 Moreover, users can easily provide their own motif collections.

 ## Table of contents